skffsawon-ux/Dhaka/SYSTEM_OVERVIEW.md

 - The environment variables in `dds/setup_dds.sh` and `start_zenoh_router.zsh` control how Zenoh is configured.

-- You can use `start_zenoh_rotuer.sh {ip/hostname}` to connect your local ROS instance to the robot.
+- You can use `start_zenoh_router.zsh {ip/hostname}` to connect your local ROS instance to the robot.

 ### rosbridge